 The apocalyptic explosions that damaged half of Beirut on Tuesday would be devastating in any country.
 But in fragile Lebanon, a country already mired in crisis, the impact could push the country to the edge of disaster, experts warn.

-Lebanon, a country of about 7 million people, has already been in the grip of a massive economic and political crisis, fuelled by a nosediving currency and the impacts of worsening coronavirus outbreak, that has prompted regular fiery protests on the streets of Beirut and other cities.
+Lebanon, a country of about 7 million people, has already been in the grip of a massive economic and political crisis, fueled by a nosediving currency and the impacts of a worsening coronavirus outbreak, that has prompted regular fiery protests on the streets of Beirut and other cities.

 Tuesday’s disaster, apparently caused at its root by the same corruption and inept governance as caused the economic crisis, will only deepen the suffering of the Lebanese people, and fuel their anger at the ruling class, says British-Lebanese analyst Lina Khatib.

-Khatib said there was no way the Lebanese state, which was “essentially bankrupt,” would be able to recover on its own from the devastation of the blast, which Beirut governor Marwan Abboud estimated at between $3 and 5 billion.
+Khatib said there was no way the Lebanese state, which was “essentially bankrupt,” would be able to recover on its own from the devastation of the blast, the cost of which Beirut governor Marwan Abboud estimated at between $3 billion and 5 billion.
 At least 100 people were killed, 4,000 injured and 300,000 displaced by the explosions.